-- 4/5ths Cup of beef or vegetable broth
+- 4/5 cup of beef or vegetable broth

 - Fresh sourdough bread

-For the German sauerkraut, dice the onions finely and fry them in concentrated butter until translucent.
-Wash mild wine sauerkraut, drain it, slightly pull it apart and place it in a large pot.
-Add onions, the broth, the bay leaves and the juniper berries.
+For German sauerkraut, dice the onions finely and fry them in concentrated butter until translucent.
+Wash the sauerkraut, drain it, slightly pull it apart and place it in a large pot.
+Add onions, broth, bay leaves and juniper berries.
 Season with salt and pepper to taste and let the homemade sauerkraut simmer for about 15 min at a low temperature.
 If you like, you can also add some caraway seeds to the German sauerkraut.

 Cooking the best bratwurst on the Otto Grill

-Preheat the Otto Grill onto 1500°F for three minutes.
+Preheat the Otto Grill to 1500°F for three minutes.
 Then insert the grill rack with the spiral sausage on it and set the Meat-o-Meter to level 5.
-Of course, you can also put any other sausage on the grill.
-It doesn’t have to be a spiral one.
+Of course, you can grill any other sausage you like – the spiral ones are just extra German!

 Grilling a German bratwurst to perfection